-During this stage the upper, attic storey of the Stage I building was removed and its roof height raised to that of the three-storey, Stage II north wing, in such a manner that the ridge became continuous over the entire north-south dimension of the building.
-The new roof extended over the Stage II west lean-to which now became an actual part of the enlarged structure.
+During this stage the upper, attic storey of the Stage I building was removed and its roof height raised to that of the three storey, Stage II north wing, in such a manner that the ridge became continuous over the entire north-south dimension of the building.
+In addition, the west exterior wall of the Stage I building was extended westward, slightly beyond the west wall of the Stage II wing, to rest upon the already existing rubble retaining wall.
+As a result the exterior doorway at the west end of the Stage I first storey wing, which originally led out of doors, now became an interior doorway.
 Queen Anne Revival type dormer windows were let into the east slopes of the Stage II and Stage III roofs.
 The Stage III dormer window rested upon a second storey bay window which was constructed at this time.
 All the Stage I and Stage II clapboards were removed, except for the Stage I clapboards buried in the north return.
 The clapboards were reversed and nailed to the framing and then covered with pine and cedar shingles.
 The two-storey Stage II porch was reconstructed with its roof set somewhat higher to cover the Stage II east eyebrow windows.
 In addition, this porch was extended across the entire east front of the building, but was only one storey high in contact with the Stage I east front.
 The two porch roof levels were connected by means of an inclined roof over the stairway leading to the upper level of the two-storey porch.